oskarklear/RandomNameChooser/README.md

 Download all files, and run the .jar file from the folder.
-If the program does not run simply from opening the .jar file, type java -jar RandomNameChooser.jar in a terminal.
+If the program does not run simply from opening the .jar file, type java -jar NameChooser.jar in a terminal.

 ## Usage